codeeverything/countdown-bot/README.md

 I like Countdown, both the letters and numbers rounds, and my hat goes off to anyone who is even moderately good at it - I'm certainly not!

-The rules are quite simple: select a series of 9 vowels and consonants, then start the clock and find the longest word you can in 30 seconds.
+In the letters round the rules are quite simple: select a series of 9 vowels and consonants, then start the clock and find the longest word you can in 30 seconds.
 The winner is the team with the longest verifiable word.

 #### Poor performance